 - Zoloft/generic name sertraline

 Medications for chronic pain have been shown in a few small trials to ease severe pain and bloating associated with IBS.
-Given the limited evidence for these, it is suggested beneficial to trail better studied medication, lifestyle and dietary measures first.
+Given the limited evidence for these, it is suggested beneficial to trial better studied medication, lifestyle and dietary measures first.

 - Lyrica/generic name pregabalin